dptech-corp/dflow/README.md

 ####  1.3.1. <a name='PythonOP'></a> Python OP
 Python `OP` is a kind of OP template defined in the form of Python class.
 As Python is a weak typed language, we impose strict type checking to `OP`s to alleviate ambiguity and unexpected behaviors.

 The structures of the inputs and outputs of a `OP` are defined in the static methods `get_input_sign` and `get_output_sign`.
 Each of them returns a `OPIOSign` object (basically a dictionary mapping from the name of a parameter/artifact to its sign).
 For a parameter, its sign is its variable type, such as `str`, `float`, `list`, or any user-defined Python class.
-Since argo only accept string as parameter value, dflow encodes all parameters to json (except for string type parameters) before passing to argo, and decodes argo parameters from json (except for string type parameters).
+Since argo only accept string as parameter value, dflow encodes all parameters to json (except for string type parameters) before passing them to argo, and decodes argo parameters from json (except for string type parameters).
 For an artifact, its sign must be an instance of `Artifact`. `Artifact` receives the type of the path variable as the constructor argument, only `str`, `pathlib.Path`, `typing.Set[str]`, `typing.Set[pathlib.Path]`, `typing.List[str]`, `typing.List[pathlib.Path]` are supported.
 If a `OP` returns a list of path as an artifact, dflow not only collects files or directories in the returned list of path, and package them in an artifact, but also records their relative path in the artifact.
 Thus dflow can unpack the artifact to a list of path again before passing to the next `OP`.
 When no file or directory exists, dflow regards it as `None`.

 The execution of the `OP` is defined in the `execute` method.
 The `execute` method receives a `OPIO` object as input and outputs a `OPIO` object. `OPIO` is basically a dictionary mapping from the name of a parameter/artifact to its value/path.
 The type of the parameter value or the artifact path should be in accord with that declared in the sign.
 Type checking is implemented before and after the ` execute` method.